 - The UK Intellectual Property Office (UKIPO) will notify rights holders that a new UK right has been created by issuing a notice on its website.

-- If you do not wish to receive a new “cloned” UK right, it will be possible to opt out.
+- If you do not wish to receive a new “cloned” UK right, it is possible to opt out.
 This may be necessary if, for example, the existence of a UK registration would contravene an agreement that is in place with a 3rd party.
 You may also wish to opt out if you have an existing identical UK trade mark right covering identical goods and services and prefer not to have a duplicate cloned right.
 If you would like specific advice on this, then please contact us.

 - These same provisions will apply to WIPO Trade Mark Registrations designating the EU.
 It should be noted that these too will be cloned into separate national UK rights.